A brand strategist who spent the last decade getting ready for this one.

 We entered a new era of branding.

-Some brands will win by being optimized for algorithms.
-Others will win by meaning something to people.
+Some brands are winning by being optimized for algorithms.
+Others, by meaning something to people.

-The second kind doesn't emerge from optimization.
-It's built: carefully, with a clear sense of identity and a deep reading of the culture it lives in.
+The second kind is built: carefully, with a clear sense of identity and a deep reading of the culture it lives in.

 That's the harder kind to build.
 And the only kind I want to work on.